Riley-Py/UWaterloo-Work/EARTH 121/Study Site Assessment/Part A/Part A Notes.md

 ## Final Response

-(Title: Location: Giant's Causeway)
+(Title: Location: Giant's Causeway, Northern Ireland, UK)

 (insert figure of giant's causeway with caption "giant's causeway", along with reference)

 (text starts)

 Giant's Causeway is located in Northern Ireland, UK.
-The size of Giant's Caus
+The size of Giant's Causeway is 70 hectares (0.7 km^2) on land, but including the sea, this size gets extended to 230 hectares (2.3 km^2) (insert source here).
+The coordinates of Giant's Causeway on Earth are 55.24 Lat